cerbero90/laravel-enum/README.md

 }
 ```

-In the above example all cases calling the `handle()` method execute the `DefaultPayoutHandler` class, except the `Sent` case that runs the `SentPayoutHandler`.
+In the above example all cases calling the `handle()` method execute the `DefaultPayoutHandler` class, except for the `Sent` case that runs the `SentPayoutHandler`.

 > [!TIP]
-> Our IDE can autocomplete meta methods thanks to the [`enum:annotate` command](#-artisan-commands).
+> Our IDE can autocomplete meta methods thanks to the [`enum:annotate` command](#%EF%B8%8F-enum-annotate).
 >
-> Different class names of a meta are annotated by finding the interface or parent class they have in common.
+> Class names of a meta are annotated by finding the interface or parent class they have in common.

 ### 🧺 Cases collection

-The [original cases collection](https://github.com/cerbero90/enum?tab=readme-ov-file#-cases-collection) has been extended to integrate better with the Laravel framework.
+The [original cases collection](https://github.com/cerbero90/enum?tab=readme-ov-file#-cases-collection) has been extended to better integrate with the Laravel framework.

 The new cases collection implements the `Illuminate\Contracts\Support\Arrayable` and `Illuminate\Contracts\Support\Jsonable` contracts and it can be serialized into a JSON.